ribot/ribot-api/spec/blueprint.md

 This is the API documentation for the *ribot API*.
 This API allows you to access information about each ribot, as well as perform actions on your own profile such as update your location, status and availability.
 It will also allow access to health information such as water consumption.

 This document lists the requests and responses possible, along with example payloads.
 The payloads are formatted in JSON, and each example includes a data schema in the [JSON schema](http://json-schema.org/) format.
+All dates use the ISO-8601 format.

 ::: note
 ## :paw_prints: Using with Paw